expo/custom-expo-updates-server/README.md

 ## Why

-Expo provides a service named EAS (Expo Application Services), which can host and serve updates for an Expo app.
+Expo provides a service named EAS (Expo Application Services), which can host and serve updates for an Expo app using the expo-updates library.
 In some cases, you may need complete control of how updates are sent to your app.
-To accomplish this, it's possible to implement your own custom EAS Update server that will provide update manifests and assets to your end-users' apps.
+To accomplish this, it's possible to implement your own custom updates server that will provide update manifests and assets to your end-users' apps.
 This repo serves as an example of one way to implement the protocol above.

+Note: This example is not a production ready server.
+It's goal is to serve as inspiration for your own custom server.

 ## Getting started